 Giving Impact Report: Provides MCS stakeholders with a comprehensive summary of the school year.
-The Report contains testing results for the school as a whole, seminars and workshops which the teachers participate in during the school year, and outside competitions and activities participated in by our students, as well as a financial overview of the school's income and expenditures.
+The Report contains exciting updates and celebrations from the previous school year, standardized testing results, professional development and curriculum implementations, as well as a financial overview of the school's income and expenditures.
+The Giving Impact Report is issued every fall.